 Abstract

-In recent years, number of clinical trials being conducted has increased in both developed as well as developing countries and several ethical issues linked with conduct of clinical trials have been witnessed .
-We have also observed the diluted standards of bioethics in developed as well as developing countries.
+In recent years, the number of clinical trials being conducted has increased The Lower and middle income countries (LMICs) have been the preferred sites for clinical trials because of the advantages like need for lower budgets and easy availability of potential clinical trial participants.
 Once the clinical trial is over, benefits of trial to the participants are brought to an end which may affect their health adversely.
 Entitlement to post trial access (PTA) is an imperative to avoid exploitation and inculcate ethical practices.
 As per the Declaration of Helsinki and several others guidelines, the participants enrolled in clinical trials must have access to experimentally proven efficacious drug and research protocol must mention the mechanism to provide PTA, if necessary.
+One controversial aspect of PTA is that if new intervention is found to be useful, whether it should be made accessible to the control group, as well as the community from which the participants were enrolled and this becomes more important if no satisfactory treatment exists for the underlying disease.
 PTA is undoubtedly a contentious topic that has significant implications for various stakeholders i.e. trial participants, investigators, sponsors, regulatory authorities as well as the Government.
-PTA has been thoroughly discussed and well adapted in the recent guidelines issued by the Indian Council of Medical research (ICMR).
+PTA has been discussed and well adapted in the recent guidelines issued by the Indian Council of Medical research (ICMR).

-This review will focus on the PTA, PTA guidelines, disputes on PTA, PTA from different stakeholders’ perspectives, practical difficulties in its implementation and PTA from Indian perspective.
+This review will focus on the PTA, PTA guidelines, disputes on PTA, PTA from different stakeholders’ perspectives, practical difficulties in its implementation, PTA from Indian perspective and possible solutions to deal with the controversies related with PTA.

 Key words: Clinical trial, Clinical Research, Declaration of Helsinki, Ethics